MINTERROR NEWS.COMTM

 article

-This only known Martha Washington Half Dollar Obverse Die in private hands is featured in the U.S. Patterns website (uspatterns.com) that references all U.S. patterns and related numismatic rarities:
+The Martha Washington Half Dollar Obverse Die is featured in the U.S. Patterns website (uspatterns.com) that references all U.S. patterns and related numismatic rarities:

 uspatterns